ishwari03/ishwari03/README.md

 # Hi there! 👋 I'm Ishwari

 💻 **Frontend Developer | Aspiring Full Stack Engineer**
-🎨 Passionate Developer & Creative Designer
+🎨 Creative Developer & Design Enthusiast
-🎓 Currently in my third year, pursuing a B.E. in Computer Engineering
+🎓 Final-year B.E.
+Computer Engineering Student

-I love building responsive websites that look great and function smoothly.
+I enjoy crafting responsive, user-focused websites that look modern and work seamlessly on any device.
 I'm always exploring new tools and frameworks to improve my development and design skills.
+Turning ideas into smooth, interactive projects excites me — and I’m eager to grow every day as a developer and problem solver.

 ---